 One of the benefits of an EV fleet is that you’ll see costs decrease tremendously in certain areas.
 EV tax credits are one of these areas, and the benefits add up quickly.
-Currently, EV tax credits that are available for 2019 tax returns is for $2,500 to $7,500 per EV purchased in the U.S. And many state and local governments offer tax credits as well (you can search for your area here).
+Currently, EV tax credits that are available for 2023 tax returns is up to $7,500 per EV purchased in the U.S. And many state and local governments offer tax credits as well (you can search for your area here).
 For an entire EV fleet, this could add up to mass amounts in savings over time.

 Research the tech you may need to train your drivers on.

 Range anxiety is a valid reason to be weary of adding EVs to your fleet, but tech today can help ease a lot of that anxiety.
 Find charging stations instantly on apps like PlugShare, EVgo, Electrify America, Chargeway, even Google Maps, which allow you to search for “EV charging stations near me.”
 To pay for the charging, you can usually use an app like ChargePoint or EVgo.
 Not only can the apps estimate the cost of a full charge, but they can predict how many miles you’ll be able to go on that charge.
 EV charging locations are often at convenient places like Walgreens and Kroger.
 There are also an increasing amount of public charging stations at shopping malls, universities, and more.